top of page

 999BSL

-Free emergency video relay service that connects BSL users to emergency services via a live remote BSL/English interpreter.
+Free video relay service that connects BSL users to 999 services using a live, remote BSL/English interpreter.

 A service that allows registered deaf users to text 999 in emergencies.